harleydutton/skyrim-modlist/README.md

 - [ ] add a procedure for removing mods
 - [ ] add a procedure for manipulating the 'optional' tag
 - [ ] add new sections `Easier` and `Harder` for mods that change the difficulty
+- [ ] verify dead is dead works with campfire and without papyrus so we can remove papyrus.

 ### Overview
 The goal of this challenge is to kill the [Ebony Warrior](http://elderscrolls.wikia.com/wiki/Ebony_Warrior) in [The Elder Scrolls V: Skyrim](http://elderscrolls.wikia.com/wiki/The_Elder_Scrolls_V:_Skyrim) using the following modlist and settings configuration for the entirety of the playthrough.
 Mods denoted with a `--?--` are optional; mods are frequently added based upon the rules laid out in the `Additional Mods` section below.